Christian Union (Netherlands): Social issues

-The CU describes itself as "Christelijk-sociaal" (Social Christian) and explicitly distance themselves from the labels Christian socialism or Christian right.
-"Social Christian" describes a Christian democracy ideology that is more right-wing than Christian socialism and more left-wing than the Christian right and social conservatism.
+The CU describes itself as Christelijk-sociaal ('social Christian') and explicitly distance themselves from the labels Christian socialism or Christian right.
+"Social Christian" describes a Christian democratic ideology that is more right-wing than Christian socialism and more left-wing than the Christian right and social conservatism.
 Described as centrist and Orthodox Protestant, it has an emphasis on the community, social solidarity, support for a welfare state, and support for some regulation of market forces but is more conservative on some social issues opposition to euthanasia, embryonic stem cell research, same-sex marriage, abortion, and some elements of the EU.
 The party is left of centre on issues such as asylum policy, development aid, green environmental policy and the economy.

+In May 2019, the Christian Union voted against banning gay conversion therapy.
+In 2025, however, the CU said they would vote for banning conversion therapy in the future, if certain judicial problems were removed from the proposed law.

+On immigration, the CU supports a work permit scheme for immigrants with integration requirements such as learning Dutch to prevent what the party calls a "parallel society".
+It calls for a humane asylum policy, especially for those fleeing religious persecution and for the creation of asylum centres outside of Europe to combat human trafficking.
+It seeks a faster processing measure for asylum seekers.

+Foreign policy

-The party supports Dutch membership of the European Union to ensure peace and prosperity, and to counter the influence of Russia and China, while simultaneously being critical of several EU policies which it claims are undemocratic and "mainly benefits large companies and the upper middle classes."
-The CU instead calls for more transparency within the EU, for domestic decision making of EU member states to be respected and wants reforms made to the Eurozone.
+The CU supports Dutch membership of the European Union while simultaneously being critical of several EU policies which it claims are undemocratic and "mainly benefits large companies and the upper middle classes".
+The CU instead calls for more transparency within the EU, for domestic decision making of EU member states to be complied with and wants reforms made to the Eurozone.
 The CU is also against the accession of Turkey to the European Union.

-In May 2019, the Christian Union voted against banning gay conversion therapy.
+In the Middle East, the CU platform expresses support for Israel and its right to exist on the basis that "Christians feel a biblical connection to the Jewish people" and supports moving the Dutch embassy to Jerusalem while stating that civilians on both sides should be protected, with the party highlighting Palestinian Christians as a concern.
+The party condemned the 2023 October 7 attacks and maintained Israel has a right to defend itself against terrorism while appealing to both sides to respect international law and for the allowance of humanitarian aid to Palestinian civilians.
+The CU says it supports recognition of a Palestinian state with an economic recovery and investment plan for Gaza on the conditions of the release of Israeli hostages and the dismantling of Hamas with no extremist organizations playing a role in Palestinian governance.

+The party supports international recognition of the Armenian Genocide.